rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/ActiveDirectoryObjectRecoveryConfigInput.md

 - clearUpAttrsIfNullInBackup: System.Boolean
   - Supported in v9.0+
       Specifies whether to remove the attribute if it is not present in the backup copy but is present in the Active Directory live copy.
+- alternateDcId: System.String
+  - Supported in v9.2+
+      Specify the Domain Controller ID for performing this restore on the alternate domain controller.
 - shouldCreateMissingParents: System.Boolean
   - Supported in v9.0+
       Whether to restore the parent objects of the provided Distinguished Name Tag if the parent objects are absent.